Nayanthara: Rowdy Pictures

-In 2021, Nayanthara and Vignesh Shivan launched their film production venture Rowdy Pictures, which has produced the films Koozhangal (2021), which received numerous accloades, Netrikann (2021) and Kaathuvaakula Rendu Kaadhal (2022).
+In 2021, Nayanthara and Vignesh Shivan launched their film production venture Rowdy Pictures, which has produced the films Koozhangal (2021), which received numerous accolades, Netrikann (2021) and Kaathuvaakula Rendu Kaadhal (2022).

-Screen persona and legacy
+Media image and artistry

-Nayanthara is considered among the most popular actor of Tamil and Telugu cinema.
-She is one of the highest paid actresses in South Indian cinema, according to various media reports.
-In March 2022, according to a report by The Times of India, Nayanthara became the highest-paid South Indian actress.
+Nayanthara is considered among the most popular actor of Tamil, Telugu and Malayalam cinema.
+She is considered as one of the highest paid actresses in South Indian cinema, according to various media reports.
+In March 2022, according to a report by The Times of India, Nayanthara is the highest-paid South Indian actress.